Onboarding and Succession

 Anyone can start an Organization directly from the Web Vault:

 Once created, you'll land in your Organization Vault, which is the central hub for all things sharing and Organization administration.
-Whoever launches the Organization will be the Owner, giving them full control to oversee the Vault, to Manage users, Collections, Groups, and Policies, to use a suite of Bitwarden Tools, and to configure the Organization's Settings:
+Whoever launches the Organization will be the Owner, giving them full control to oversee the ault, to Manage users, Collections, Groups, and Policies, to run Reporting, and to configure the Organization's Settings:

 Bitwarden Organizations manage users and data in a scalable and secure fashion.
 Managing users and data on an individual basis is inefficient for large businesses and can leave room for error.
 To solve this, Organizations provide Collections and Groups.